ads2280/noon/README.md

 Calendars take too much time.
 We waste attention on scheduling instead of doing things.
 We wanted a simple voice shortcut that hears what you want and gets it on your calendar.

 ## What it does
-iOS app istens to your voice and turns it into text Understands the intent and produces concrete Google Calendar operations Executes create, update, delete, list, and get on your calendar Confirms the result in a clean, fast flow
+- Listens to your voice and turns it into text
+- Understands the intent and produces concrete Google Calendar operations
+- Executes create, update, delete, list, and get on your calendar
+- Confirms the result in a clean, fast flow

 ## Repo Atlas